vFiNALE/cloudflare-error-page/README.md

     },
     "host_status": {
         "status": "ok",
-        "location": "The Site",
+        "location": "Website",
         "name": "Host",
         "status_text": "Working",
         "status_text_color": "#9bca3e",
     },
-    "error_source": "host", // Position of the error indicator, can be "browser", "cloudflare", or "host"
+    // Position of the error indicator, can be "browser", "cloudflare", or "host" "error_source": "host",

     "what_happened": "<p>There is an internal server error on Cloudflare's network.</p>", "what_can_i_do": "<p>Please try again in a few minutes.</p>",

-    "ray_id": '0123456789abcdef',  // if not set, random hex string is shown "client_ip": '1.1.1.1',
+    "ray_id": '0123456789abcdef',  // Random hex string will be shown if empty "client_ip": '1.1.1.1',

-    // Configuration for 'Performance & security by ...' in the footer "perf_sec_by": {
+    // Configuration of 'Performance & security by ...' in the footer "perf_sec_by": {
         "text": "Cloudflare",
         "link": "https://www.cloudflare.com/",